 These observations assimilate and estimate, showing structure, infrastructure and metastructure, moments of clarity break down to reveal the fragility of the image.
 They act as a record of both the activity of the artist in the landscape but also in the studio.
 Luke M Walker's relationship with landscape has evolved, eroded, and reformed, and what once might have been described as homage to the environment has now become something more adversarial.

-His relationship with the landscape has also changed and what once might have been described as homage to the environment has now become something more adversarial, with each body of work beginning to question the value of human activity; whether this is the construction of our cities, our stewardship of the environment or the role of the artist as a witness and how this can be expressed, particularly but not exclusively, through painting.
+Each body of work questions the value of human activity, whether this is the construction of our cities, our stewardship of the environment or the role of the artist as a witness and how this can be expressed, particularly but not exclusively, through painting.